byvfx/twitch-archiver/README.md

 - [x] Add support for downloading clips, highlights, collections
 - [ ] Add support for capturing chat logs
 - [ ] Cancel individual downloads turns out yt-dlp doesn't support a native call to cancel a download
-- [x] Add download progress bar - in current version, not the release
+- [x] Add download progress bar - in the current version, not the release